Eastbourne: Sport and leisure

-Eastbourne is home to No 10 Detachment, A Company of the Sussex Army Cadet Force, a volunteer youth organisation, sponsored by the Ministry of Defence, which accepts cadets aged between 12 and 18 years of age.
-Who meet several times a week in the Army Reserve Centre near the seafront.
+Eastbourne is home to No. 10 Detachment, a company of the Sussex Army Cadet Force, a volunteer youth organisation, sponsored by the Ministry of Defence, which accepts cadets aged between 12 and 18 years of age.
+Who meet several times a week in the Army Reserve Centre near to the sea front.

-Eastbourne Eagles are a speedway club located at Arlington Stadium, just outside the town.
-Between 1997 and 2014, they competed in the Elite League, the highest level of speedway in the UK.
-They were champions in 2000.
+Eastbourne Eagles is a speedway club located at Arlington Stadium, just outside the town.
+Between 1997 and 2014, it competed in the Elite League, the highest level of speedway in the UK, becoming champions in 2000.
 They now compete in the National League.
 Arlington stadium also sees stock-car racing on Wednesday evenings in the summer months.

 In 1963, Eastbourne was the location of the first Netball World Cup.

 Eastbourne hosted a triathlon in 2016 and 2017, which attracted professional triathletes such as Ben Allen, Jacqui Slack, Lawrence Fanous and 2012 Biathle world champion Richard Stannard in addition to the hundreds of amateurs taking part.
 The event takes in the town's major landmarks, including the promenade and local South Downs National Park.

 Other local sports clubs include cricket, hockey, rugby, lacrosse and golf.
-Among Eastbourne's golf courses are the Royal Eastbourne, Eastbourne Downs, Willingdon and the Eastbourne Golfing Park.
+Among the town's golf courses are the Royal Eastbourne, Eastbourne Downs, Willingdon and the Eastbourne Golfing Park.
 There is an annual extreme sports festival held at the eastern end of the seafront.
 Eastbourne Sovereign Sailing Club, on the seafront towards the eastern end, organises dinghy sailing for its members and visitors from Easter to Boxing Day and usually holds a National Championship Series for a popular UK class in the summer months.